 Each local authority will have eligibility criteria; you will need to meet these to quality for one of our homes.

-For more information about how we let our homes you can read our Lettings Policy
+For more information about how we let our homes you can read our Lettings Policy.

-Apply for one of our homes
+Applying for one of our homes

 Find out more by visiting North Somerset Council’s website.